anirudhgray/tahini-lang/README.md

 [line 15]
 ```

 `assertion` works in a similar way, except it can be used anywhere in the function body, and outside of functions as well.
+A non-critical form of `assertion` is also available — `check`.
+This will log a warning to stderr, but will not interrupt the program execution by throwing an error.

 ```
+var recipeName = "Muffins";
-var check = false;
+var sugar = 50;
-assertion: check, "Check should be true!";
+assertion: recipeName != nil, "Recipe name cannot be nil!";
+check: sugar < 40, "Sugar might be too much.";
 ```

+In the above example, if `recipeName` is `nil`, a critical error will be thrown, but if `sugar` is more than/equal to 40, a warning will be logged to stderr.

 #### Unit Tests